Camila Bernal Flaunts Booty And Goes Topless While Laying On The Sand In A Miniscule Yellow Thong

 A cloudy sky filled a large portion of the snap.
 In the distance, an outcrop covered in greenery could be seen as well as a smaller rocky bar in front of that.

-Camila’s followers were quick to respond after she posted the image.
-It only took seven hours for the photo had to gather an impressive 20,800 likes and more than 250 comments from her enthusiastic supporters.
+Camila's followers were quick to respond after she posted the image.
+It only took seven hours for the photo had to gather an impressive 20,800 likes and more than 250 comments from her enthusiastic supporters."Beautiful View.
+Gorgeous," one follower wrote in the comments section.

 "You look stunning," a fan gushed.